rlf-arlut/tmrg/doc/source/implementation.rst

 undesirable.
 The TMRG can generate for you a set of constrains which will force Design Compiler (which is now part of RTL Compiler) not to throw away the redundant logic.
-To generate the file you have to:
+To generate the file you have add an option while you are executing tmrg:

 .. code-block:: bash